dat-ecosystem/dat/docs/api.md

 ### Options

-* `override` (default `false`) - if true it will bypass revision checking and overwrite any data that may already exist
+* `force` (default `false`) - if true it will bypass revision checking and override any conflicts that may normally happen + create a new version of the row

 ## delete